-Cleaning condenser coils on your outdoor AC unit will not only help the unit cool more efficiently, but it will also cut down on the power consumption of your AC.
-It is important to clean the coils early in the year, before the AC unit is needed for the summer.
+Cleaning condenser coils on your outdoor AC unit helps it cool efficiently, but it also reduces the electricity consumption of your AC.
+It is important to clean the coils early in the year, before the AC unit begins operating.

 The outdoor condenser coil of your air conditioner performs a tough job in warm weather.
 It takes the concentrated heat collected from your home and dumps it into the hot outdoor air.
 To get rid of the collected heat, your outdoor condenser coil has to move a lot of air.
 If the coil is dirty or if plants or other objects are too close to the conditioner unit, the fan in the outdoor coil can’t move as much air as required for good performance and efficiency.
 This raises your electricity cost for air conditioning and may shorten the life of the outdoor condensing unit.